Jehovah's Witnesses: Jesus

-Jehovah's Witnesses believe that Jesus is God's only direct creation, that everything else was created through him by means of God's power, and that the initial unassisted act of creation uniquely identifies Jesus as God's "only-begotten Son".
+Jehovah's Witnesses believe that Jesus is God's only direct creation, that everything else was created through him by means of God's power, and that the initial unmediated act of creation uniquely identifies Jesus as God's "only-begotten Son".
 As part of their nontrinitarian beliefs, they do not believe that Jesus is God the Son.
 They do believe that he was the first angel, and is the only archangel.
-Jehovah's Witnesses believe that Mary conceived Jesus as a virgin but do not believe that she was born free from sin or that she remained a virgin after his birth.
+Jehovah's Witnesses believe that Mary conceived Jesus as a virgin but do not believe that she was born free from sin, that she remained a virgin after his birth or that she was physically assumed into heaven.
 Jehovah's Witnesses believe that Jesus served as a redeemer and a ransom sacrifice to atone for original sin.
-They believe that he died on a single upright post rather than a cross, which they regard as a pagan symbol.
-Accordingly, they do not use the word "crucifixion" when referring to Jesus' death.
+They believe that he died on a single upright post rather than a cross.
+They do not use the word "crucifixion" when referring to Jesus' death.
+They regard the cross as a pagan symbol, and veneration of the cross or other representations of Jesus' execution is considered idolatry.
 Jehovah's Witnesses believe that Jesus was resurrected with a "spirit body", and that he assumed human form only temporarily after his resurrection.
-Biblical references to the Michael, Abaddon (Apollyon), and the Word are interpreted as names for Jesus in various roles.
+Biblical references to Michael, Abaddon (Apollyon), and the Word are interpreted as names for Jesus in various roles.
 Jesus is considered the only intercessor and high priest between God and humanity, appointed by God as the king and judge of his kingdom.